Composite doors vs UPVC: Which is best for you?

-Composite doors (pictured above) are made from a number of different materials – and usually feature a steel frame with a timber core and insulated foam layer which is glued together and encased in Glass Reinforced Plastic (GRP).
+Composite doors (pictured above) are made from a number of different materials.
+They usually feature a steel frame with a timber core and insulated foam layer, which is glued together and encased in Glass Reinforced Plastic (GRP).
 Manufactured under high-pressure conditions, the end result is an incredibly strong and secure door that’s resistant to all weathers.

 What is a UPVC door made of?